nicolestella/COMP3120-GroupD/README.md

 ## APPLICATION OUTLINE

 The application is essentailly a service that allows users to follow and keep up to date with the latest and popular movies.
 Users are allowed to login with their details via third party authentication services.
-Once logged in, the user can add movies to their watchlist and keep track of all the movies that has been watched and waiting to be watched.
-Each movie has their respective details page with displays all the necessary information about the movie such as duration time, release date, languages etc. Also as a logged in user, you are able to leave reviews to a movie if you wish to do so.
-The application consists of three different pages HomePage, ProfilePage and MovieDetailsPage.
+Once logged in, the user can add movies to their watchlist and keep track of all the movies that has been watched, and when the user marks a movie as watched, they have to give the movie a rating and review.
+Each movie has their respective details page with displays all the necessary information about the movie such as duration time, release date, languages etc. The application consists of three different pages: HomePage, ProfilePage and MovieDetailsPage.

 #### HomePage